davekiss/mux-remotion-demo/README.md

 ### Notes

-- `Composition` elements defined in `Video.tsx` will be added to the media library in the app sidebar.
-- Setting a `durationInFrames` prop on the `Sequence` component in the `Timeline` specifies how long the component should display for.
+- Setting a `durationInFrames` prop on the `Sequence` component in the `Timeline` specifies how long each component should display for.
-- Pin the version of Remotion

 ## Commands